wpilibsuite/frc-docs/source/docs/software/advanced-gradlerio/compiler-args.rst

 Java
 ----

 We can configure arguments to the JVM when compiling projects with GradleRIO.
-We can go into our build.gradle and do something similar to this :
+We can go into our build.gradle and do something similar to this(note the FRCJavaArtifact already exists you just need to add into it) :

 .. code-block:: groovy